Boundary-driven magnetization transport in the spin-$1/2$ XXZ chain: Role of the system-bath coupling strength and timescales: Numerical Methods

 \subsection{Stochastic unraveling}

-The method of stochastic unraveling (SU), often also dubbed as Monte Carlo wavefunction technique, is powerful to get a good approximate solution of the GKSL master equation.
-Like any Monte Carlo method, here also the results are exact in the limit $N_{\text{sample}}\rightarrow \infty$ and we will shortly see the meaning of `sample' for this method.
+The method of stochastic unraveling (SU), often also dubbed as Monte Carlo wavefunction technique, is a powerful technique to get a good approximate solution of the GKSL master equation.
+Like any Monte Carlo method, here the results are exact in the limit $N_{\text{sample}}\rightarrow \infty$ and we will shortly see the meaning of `sample' for this method.

 Stochastic unraveling essentially aims at propagating pure quantum states $|\psi\rangle$ instead of density matrices~\cite{Breuer2007, Dalibard1992, Michel2008, Daley04032014}, leading to different trajectories.
 In the end, the full density matrix is constructed by the average over these individual trajectories forming a stochastic solution of the GKSL master equation.
-The approach consists of an alternating scheme: A deterministic time evolution generated by an effective non-Hermitian Hamiltonian $H_\mathrm{{eff}}$, interspersed with stochastic quantum jumps with one of the Lindblad operators at specific times, which now will be discussed in more detail. \\ The deterministic time evolution is done with respect to the effective Hamiltonian
+The approach consists of an alternating scheme: A deterministic time evolution generated by an effective non-Hermitian Hamiltonian $H_\mathrm{{eff}}$, interspersed with stochastic quantum jumps with one of the Lindblad operators at specific times. \\ The deterministic time evolution is done with respect to the effective Hamiltonian

 For our specific choice of Lindblad operators, cf.\ Eq.\,(\ref{eq: Lindblad operators}), the effective Hamiltonian can be rewritten as

 with the occupation number $n_r = S^+_r S^-_r = S^z_r + \frac{1}{2}$ and bath sites $B_1=1$ and $B_2=N$. \\ Since $H_{\mathrm{eff}}$ is non-Hermitian, the resulting dynamics is not unitary.
 Thus, the norm of the state is not conserved and decays over time.
 When $\| |\psi(t)\rangle \|^2$ falls below a randomly drawn threshold $\epsilon \in ]0,1]$, a stochastic jump with one of the Lindblad operators occurs.
 The resulting renormalized state reads